Python-GIS-book/site/source/part1/chapter-02/index.rst

 - Read and explore tabular data in Python (using the Pandas library)
 - Do simple data analysis using pandas data structures and functions
 - Write tabular data to a .csv text file
-- ADD OTHER LEARNING GOALS FOR THIS CHAPTER HERE
+- ADD OTHER LEARNING GOALS FOR THIS CHAPTER HERE?

 .. toctree::
     :maxdepth: 2